 **SCC may receive a limited amount of additional state funds throughout the academic year.
 To be considered for these additional funds, the student must have a current Free Application for Federal Student Aid (FAFSA) on file in the SCC Financial Aid Office.

-GUIDE TO FINANCIAL AID SELF-SERVICE
+GUIDE TO SELF-SERVICE